Professor of Luso-Brazilian Studies

-Associate Professor Robert Patrick Newcomb (Ph.D., Brown University) teaches Luso-Brazilian and Hispanic/Latin American literature at UC Davis.
-He is co-director of the Department of Spanish and Portuguese's undergraduate program in Portuguese language.
+Robert Patrick Newcomb (pronouns: he/him/his) teaches Luso-Brazilian and Hispanic/Latin American literatures at UC Davis.
+He is co-director of the Department of Spanish and Portuguese's undergraduate program in Portuguese.
 He is also founder and co-director of the UC Comparative Iberian Studies Working Group.

-His research focuses on comparative approaches to Luso-Hispanic literatures, with emphasis placed on the late 19th/early 20th centuries, on the essay, and on literary relations between writers operating in the Spanish- and Portuguese-speaking worlds.
+His research focuses on comparative approaches to Luso-Hispanic literatures, in both Latin America and the Iberian Peninsula, with emphasis placed on the late 19th/early 20th centuries, the essay, and literary relations between writers operating in the Spanish- and Portuguese-speaking worlds.
+He is active in public debates on Iberian studies, and is a translator (Portuguese to English) of literary and critical texts.

 Ph.D., Luso-Brazilian Studies, Brown University